What Is the Salary of a Graduate with a Video Game Design Degree?

 Career Options and Salary Info

 If you hold a bachelor's or master's degree in game design and development or video game programming, you're probably hoping to work as a video game designer, developer or programmer.
-In order to land a job as a video game designer, you usually need a bachelor's degree in video game design or video game programming.
+In order to land a job as a video game designer, you usually need a bachelor's degree in computer science or computer engineering.
 In addition, video game developers and programmers often work long hours and face inflexible deadlines.
 Starting salaries for these positions vary depending on your geographical location and the company that hires you.

 Salary by Employer

 While the U.S. Bureau of Labor Statistics (BLS) doesn't report industry-specific salary data for video game designers, it does report earnings for multimedia artists and animators, including those who design content for video games (www.bls.gov).
-In May 2012, multimedia artists and animators working in the computer systems design and related services industry earned an average wage of $63,730, while those working for software publishers earned a higher average wage of $66,130.
-The motion picture and video industries offered the highest average salary overall of $84,410.
+In May 2014, multimedia artists and animators working in the computer systems design and related services industry earned an average wage of $71,860, while those working for software publishers earned a higher average wage of $76,090.
+Wholesale electronics and agents and brokers offered the highest average salary overall of $81,760.

 Salary by Location

-In February 2014, PayScale.com reported that entry-level video game designers working in Los Angeles earned a median wage of $49,000, while those working in New York City earned a higher median wage of $56,000.
-The BLS also listed California and New York as states with the highest multimedia artist and animator employment levels in May 2012.
-In addition, these were the states with the highest average salaries of $84,590 and $71,960, respectively.
-Washington also employed many of these professionals but offered a lower average wage of $68,480.
+The BLS listed California and New York as states with the highest multimedia artist and animator employment levels in May 2014.
+In addition, California was the state that offered the highest average salary of $82,170.
+Washington also employed many of these professionals and offered the second highest average wage of $75,740.

 Salary by Employer